 How can aromatherapy fight caregiver stress, compassion fatigue, and job burnout in healthcare professionals?

-Compassion fatigue, job burnout and caregiver stress are becoming more widely studied and publicized conditions, especially as it pertains to the health of front-line caregivers such as nurses and medical assistants.
-This is especially true at this moment, when the COVID-19 pandemic is shaking global healthcare to its core, with new variants still arising three years later.
-This makes it even more important to recognize the effects of and differences between these conditions on frontline healthcare professionals.
+Compassion fatigue, job burnout, and caregiver stress are becoming more widely studied and publicized conditions, especially as it pertains to the health of front-line caregivers such as nurses and medical assistants.
+This is especially true ever since the COVID-19 pandemic has shaken global healthcare to its core, with new variants still arising three years later.
+This makes it even more important to recognize the effects of these conditions on frontline healthcare professionals.

 While many people use the terms interchangeably and they do share commonalities, the three are not the same.

-Compassion fatigue, also called “vicarious traumatization” or secondary traumatization, is the result of helping or wanting to help others who are experiencing physical or emotional trauma, or are under emotional duress.
-While it differs from burn-out, the two can co-exist.
+Compassion fatigue, also called “vicarious traumatization” or secondary traumatization, is the result of helping or wanting to help others who are experiencing physical or emotional trauma.
+While it differs from burnout, the two can co-exist.

 Job burnout, on the other hand, is a cumulative process triggered by institutional stress, and doesn’t apply only to caregivers or those in caregiving professions.
-The stress results in emotional exhaustion and withdrawal alongside feelings of uselessness, cynicism and/or negativity.
+The stress results in emotional exhaustion and withdrawal alongside feelings like uselessness, cynicism, and negativity.
 Unlike compassion fatigue, burnout isn’t trauma-related, but the two can exacerbate each other.

 How can aromatherapy help mitigate common symptoms of these conditions?

 Ascents® clinical aromatherapy formulas are already used in many hospitals to comfort patients and provide symptomatic relief, and these same evidence-based formulas can be used to make professional caregivers more comfortable in their places of work.
 Both Ascents essential oil patches and aromatherapy inhalers offer a convenient, discreet means to help mitigate the negative effects of caregiver stress.